-Clear signs that your plant is thirsty includes brown leaves that are dry around the edges or curled up.
-The soil around the roots will be completely dry too.
+Clear signs that your plant is thirsty include brown leaves that are dry around the edges or curled up.
+The soil near the roots will be completely dry too.
 If your plant is dying because you didn’t give it enough water, the solution is obvious: water it!
-Watch this video and learn more easy plant care tips.

 Move a Burned Plant Into the Shade

-Many plants don’t prefer too much sunlight.
+Many plants can’t handle too much sunlight.
 In fact, there are some indoor plants that thrive in low light.
-If your plant has been getting too much sun, it will have dried-out leaves with dark or bleached patches.
+If your shrub has been getting too much sun, it will have dried-out leaves with dark or bleached patches.
 So how do you revive a plant that gets too much sun?
-Trim the foliage, move the plant to a shady spot with high humidity and water it well.
-If you can’t move the plant, consider installing some kind of shade, such as a canopy.
+Trim the foliage, move it to a shady spot with high humidity and water it well.

 Diagnose the Problem

-There are several reasons why a plant could be dying, so you need to find out what’s wrong with your plant first.
-Consider all the possibilities: the amount of water you’ve given it, plant nutrition, pests and diseases, whether it’s been getting the right amount of sunlight and so on.
+There are several reasons why a plant could be dying, so you need to diagnose the reason first.
+Consider the possibilities: the amount of water you’ve given it, plant nutrition, pests and diseases, as well as whether it’s been getting the right amount of sunlight.

 Use Filtered Water on Your Plants

 Some plants are sensitive to the chemicals commonly found in tap water in Canada, such as chloride and fluoride.
 Bamboo, for instance, can die from chlorinated water.
 Instead of using water straight from the tap to water your plants, use filtered water.
-Alternatively, install a tank to gather rainwater and use this as an alternative.
+Alternatively, install a tank to gather rainwater.

 Replant an Overwatered Plant

 An overwatered plant will look wilted.
-It may also have dead-looking brown or yellow leaves while the soil around it is moist.
+It may also have dead-looking brown or yellow leaves, while the soil around it is moist.
 If your plant is dying because you’ve given it too much water, the best solution is to replant it in drier soil.
-Suitable planters can be beautiful backyard ideas so the bit of extra work now may not only save your plant but may also give your garden a bit of a makeover.
+Suitable planters can be beautiful backyard ideas, so the bit of extra work now may also give your garden a bit of a makeover.

 Some plants require lots of light to grow.
 A plant that hasn’t been receiving enough light will have small, pale leaves and weak stems.
 Its growth will be stunted too.
 Sometimes the solution is as simple as opening the drapes and letting the sunlight in.
 Otherwise, move the plant to a sunny location.
 And if a specific room doesn’t get much sunlight, check out one of these plants that thrive in low light.

-If your plant hasn’t been getting enough light, there might be solutions that are less obvious.
-For example, cleaning the windows will allow more light through.
+If your plant hasn’t been getting enough sun, there might be solutions that are less obvious.
+For example, cleaning the windows will allow more light to shine through.
 You can also add light-coloured gravel around the plant.
-This will reflect light and ensure that the plant gets enough of it.
+This will reflect light and help your blooms get more of those rays.